Why is your baby making smacking sound while bottle feeding

 1.It is a natural reflex

-The sound is a natural reflex that may happen when your baby’s mouth or tongue touches their lips while bottle feeding.
-The sounds are not harmful and will most likely go away on its own over time as they get used to it
+The sound is a natural reflex that may happen when your baby’s mouth or tongue touches their lips while feeding.
+The sounds are not harmful and will most likely get resolved over time.

 2.Acid reflux